SuniCoder9567/crypt0nit3_stp1_sun1k3t/T4skPh4s3_2/Crypt0gr4phy/PicoCTF.md

 For each point, a set of linear eqs is set up.
 The `y` seems to generate some sort of solution vector and for each x, a row is created in the matrix by calculating the powers of x modulo MOD.
 From what I discovered from the internet is that this is a Vandermonde Matrix.
 `np.linalg.solve` seems to solve this set of linear equations whic generates the flag.

 But from the code itself and the given file `encoded.txt` which has `1769611` lines!
 It is clear that the code will take forever to run.
-(It's not like I did not try to run it and expected it to work fast smh).
+(It's not like I did not try to tweak and run it and expected it to work fast smh).

-I refered to the hint which gave some sort of a quadratic equation.
+I refered to the hint which gave generic form of a quadratic equation.
 From there, I deduced that the coefficients need to be analysed.
 The function hides in the points given.
 So, welcome back Engineering MAthematics 1.
 We bring back our old friend `INTERPOLATION`.
 The tried different forms of interpolation but still taking too long to run.
 I lost patience.
 I searched google for faster ways to interpolate and guess what just like fast-transpose, `fast-interpolation` exists too.
 I took help from random websites (even a writeup because till now I had arrived to the conclusion that I have to use fast-interpolation) and cooked up the script to solve the question.

 ```
 from sage.all import GF, PolynomialRing